Learn more about Kin Canada Serving the community's greatest need.

 Kinsmen, Kinette and Kin clubs across the country work to better their communities, enhance the well-being of Canadians and improve the environment.
 The Association was founded in 1920 and has a history dedicated to fostering lifelong friendships while ‘Serving the Community’s Greatest Need.’

-Around 6,500 members belong to approximately 500 Kinsmen, Kinette and Kin clubs across Canada.
+Over 6,000 members belong to approximately 450 Kinsmen, Kinette and Kin clubs across Canada.
 Read more

-The Milk for Britain Documentary and its accompanying Teacher's Guide are now available for school curriculums across the nation.
-With over 50 million quarts of milk sent and $3 million raised* (equivalent to $42 million today) to feed British children, the Milk for Britain campaign is a significant and inspirational piece of Canada's (and Kin's) history.
+Kin Canada's Milk for Britain Documentary took home two honours from the Chatham-Kent Film Festival—Best Original Music Score and Best Short Documentary.
+With over 50 million quarts of milk sent and $3 million raised to feed British children, the Milk for Britain campaign is a significant and inspirational piece of Canada's (and Kin's) history.
 Learn more